 Downdrafts and Sinkers

 Descending air on the lee side of ridges can exceed aircraft climb capability.
 A fully-loaded airplane at high density altitude may struggle to maintain level flight in strong sink.
-Pilots have been forced into terrain simply because their aircraft couldn’t outclimb the descending air mass.
+Pilots have been forced into terrain simply because their aircraft couldn’t outclimb the descending air mass — and the terrain doesn’t move out of the way.

 Mountain Obscuration